Article

 Overpricing or underpricing your services

-The Freelance Rate Calculator can help you figure out what your minimum target hourly rate should be based on your expenses.
+The Freelance Rate Calculator can help you figure out what your minimum target hourly rate should be, based on your expenses.

-Ignoring client preferences
+Ignoring client preferences and job requirements

 Having limited availability or responsiveness